 However, the Spector Legend Series offers affordable options with awesome Spector looks and sound.
 There are a couple of models that stand out here, both available in 4 or 5 string options.

 The Spector Legend Standard features a mahogany body with maple top and rosewood fingerboard.
 This is the warm, resonant tonewood combination I personally prefer in a bass for metal.
-The pickups are a SSD P and J bass combination, and features the Spector Legend Standard tone circuit and 2-band EQ.
+The pickups are an SSD P and J bass combination and feature the Spector Legend Standard tone circuit and 2-band EQ.

 Choose Your Bass

 Back when I played bass in metal bands I had instruments from each of the above manufacturers in my arsenal.
 I recommend them because, if I were looking for a bass for a metal project today, these instruments are when I would start.

 Of course there are other choices out there.
 I really like the Fender Precision Bass for hard rock and classic metal, and you can't go wrong there.
 But for extreme metal my search would begin with these four basses.